Veo and Wearth are now Ziracle. Same mission, better platform. See what's new

 When food is part of the answer, and when it is not

 Food matters.
 It is rarely the whole picture.
 Clinical depression, anxiety disorders, and other mental health conditions usually need more than a dietary shift, and sometimes need medication, therapy, or both.
 Food supports those treatments, it does not replace them.
 If mood is sustained low for more than two weeks, or if it is interfering with daily life, talk to your GP.
-Mind UK has clear, non-alarmist information on the treatment pathways available.
+Mind UK’s depression treatment guidance has clear, non-alarmist information on the treatment pathways available, from talking therapies to medication.
+The NHS clinical depression treatment page is also a useful starting point for understanding what is available on the NHS.

 If what you want is a steadier baseline, start small.
 Protein and slow carbs at breakfast for two weeks.
 Notice what shifts.
 The connection becomes undeniable once you feel it.